| +Home | Museum | Wanted | Specs | Previous | Next |

 under the Marchant brand name

 in North America.
-Mr. Rose managed to get the right people inside Marchant
+Mr. Rose managed to get the right people inside SCM

-to listen to Computron's electronic calculator ideas, and this time, a
+to reconsider Computron's electronic calculator ideas, and this time, a

 deal was struck.
-Sometime in 1962, Computron Corp. was acquired by
+Sometime in late 1962, Computron Corp. was acquired by

 SCM, and Stan Frankel and his technician began work as SCM